port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/sbom.md

 ## Working with Port's API and Bash script

-Here is an example snippet showing how to integrate Port's API and Webhook with your existing pipelines using Python and Bash:
+Here are example snippets showing how to integrate Port's API and Webhook with your existing pipelines using Python and report SBOM entities from them:

 <Tabs groupId="usage" defaultValue="json" values={[
 {label: "JSON", value: "json"},